benfl3713/DepartureBoard/README.md

 # Run locally

-To run the project simply clone the repo and open the solution file and click run.
+> To run the project simply clone the repo and open it in vscode.
+You should then be able to press `F5` to build and run the application

 **You will need to register for a real time trains api token in order to receive data.
 Put the token in DepartureBoardWeb/config.xml**
 The **DepartureBoardWeb/config.xml** file will be generated automatically when you first run the program and view the home page.
 If you want to use the search functionality then you will also need a national rail knowledge api username and password.